esperco/front-end-challenge/README.md

 been booked.
 It has two endpoints you should be aware of:

 * `GET /reserved/:start/:end` - This returns a list of nights that have been reserved between `:start` and `:end`, inclusive. `:start` and `:end` are Unix timestamps (seconds since Jan 1, 1970).
 The result will be JSON data in this
   form: `{"reserved": [1451559600, 1452164400, ...]}`, where each number is
   also a Unix timestamp.

-  Because Mr. Boggins lives in New Zealand, each timestamp refers to the *start* of a day in **New Zealand**.
-Thus, the timestamp corresponding to Feb 4, 2016 00:00:00 in New Zealand means the night of Feb 4 - Feb 5.
+  Because Mr. Boggins lives in New Zealand, each timestamp refers to the *start* of a day in **New Zealand** (specifically, the "Pacific/Auckland" locale).
+Thus, the timestamp corresponding to Feb 4, 2016 00:00:00 in Auckland, New Zealand means the night of Feb 4 - Feb 5.

 * `PUT /reserved/:date` - This takes a JSON-encoded object of the form `{"reserved": boolean}` where `reserved` indicates whether this date should